THE STORY OF CABEL T-B RECORDING

 completely.
 The firsts and lasts include: first 90 minute recording

-and news about "Crappy Jack".
+news about "Crappy Jack".
 Then back and forth from brief recordings

 with Crappy Jack and Steven Snapper Duet, then back to the mall again with